-Working within the Retail and Consumer Protection directorate, you will provide written analysis and policy advice relating to the regulation of the energy retail sector (both electricity and gas).
-You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on issues relating to the regulation of the energy retail sector.
+Working within the Retail and Consumer Protection directorate, you will provide written and numerical analysis and policy advice relating to the regulation of the energy retail sector (both electricity and gas).
+You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on issues relating to the regulation of the energy and water sectors in Northern Ireland.
 This role is well suited to persons with strong quantitative and qualitative analytical skills paired with excellent communication and interpersonal skills.
 Any experience in the regulated energy sector and/or in utility regulation either in the industry or in an organisation representing consumers, particularly vulnerable consumers would also be valuable.